1964 Atlantic hurricane season: Hurricane Isbell

 A diffused frontal trough developed into a tropical depression in the western Caribbean on October 9.
 The depression initially remained disorganized as it track northwestward, but strengthened into Tropical Storm Isbell at 12:00 UTC on October 11.
 Re-curving northeastward, Isbell quickly strengthened further and reached hurricane status about 24 hour alter.
 The storm briefly became a Category 2 just before making landfall in Sandino, Cuba, with winds of 100 mph at 19:00 UTC on October 13.
-Hilda briefly weakened to a Category 1, but strengthened into a Category 3 and peaked with maximum sustained winds of 115 mph at 12:00 UTC on October 14.
+Isbell briefly weakened to a Category 1, but strengthened into a Category 3 and peaked with maximum sustained winds of 115 mph at 12:00 UTC on October 14.
 The cyclone weakened to a Category 2 prior to making landfall near Everglades City, Florida, with winds of 105 mph.
 Early on October 15, Isbell weakened to a Category 1 hurricane and then emerged into the Atlantic near Jupiter, Florida.
 Isbell curved northwestward on October 16, weakening to a tropical storm just before making landfall in Atlantic Beach, North Carolina, with winds of 70 mph.
 The storm quickly became extratropical and was soon absorbed by another extratropical cyclone over North Carolina late on October 16.